A few miles outside the Welsh town of Aberystwyth lies Nanteos, ‘Stream of the Nightingale’. Take a look around this exquisite country house hotel.

 Prices are very reasonable, starting at just £7 for a cream tea or £16 for afternoon tea.
 And you can add a glass of Prosecco to your chosen afternoon tea for an additional £7.

 Dinner at Nanteos Mansion

-Later that evening, Mark and I made our way to the hotel’s Nightingale restaurant for dinner.
+Later that evening, we made our way to the hotel’s Nightingale restaurant for dinner.